irvinek01/readme-generator/project-titles/Sample-1/README.md

 ## Usage

-USE THIS
+User need to know

 ## License

-This project is licensed under the APACHE 2.0 license.
+This project has None license.

 ## Contributing

-CONTRIBUTE TO THIS
+User need to know about contributing.

 ## Tests